Bundie logoBundie

 3. LayerZero bridges: Message sent across chains (2-5 minutes)

-4. Destination receives: USDC arrives on Arbitrum
+4. Destination receives: USDC arrives on the destination chain

-5. Protocol deposits: Funds deposited to Morpho
+5. Protocol deposits: Funds deposited to the strategy

 What you see: